Prospect of ice-based sports becoming more exclusive 'hard to swallow' | CBC News

 Increased costs for running the sports may be passed on to parents

-The rising cost of running ice-based sports, like minor hockey and ringette, means they may become more exclusive, some Ottawa sports bodies warn.
+The still-rising cost of running ice-based sports like minor hockey and ringette means they may become more exclusive, some Ottawa sports bodies warn.

 According to Kari Stachon, registrar for the City of Ottawa Ringette Association (CORA), registration fees for children wanting to play the sport are between $120 and $155 more expensive than they were in 2019-20.